chrisly42/cajon-plugin/README.md

 ## Planned features
 - More Optional fixes such as opt1.get() == opt2.get() etc.
+- More moving out of methods for File, Path, LocalDate/Time etc.
 - Converting ```foo.compareTo(bar) == 0``` to ```isEqualTo()``` (yes, I've *really* seen code like that)
 - Extraction with property names to lambda with Java 8